lissom/mlightning/EXAMPLES.md

 Output can be either direct or use mongoS.  --output.direct 1 to use direct to shards.
 It's much faster.

 #### Write concerns
+Option format:
+--output.writeConcern <number>
+If <number> = -1 then w:majority is used.
 By default mlightning uses w:0.
 If data cannot be lost then I would strongly suggest using w:2 (or whatever the majority is in the cluster being used).

 #### Import the test data in the import.original namespace.